agiliopadua/md/README.md

 ## Study cases

-`ljatoms` - simple MD code for Lennard-Jones atoms `water` - MD simulation of water using LAMMPS
+- `ljatoms` - simple MD code for Lennard-Jones atoms
+- `water` - simulation of water using LAMMPS